 We asked Dr. Michael Grandner, Sleep Expert and Professor of Neuroscience and Physiological Sciences, about sleep apnea definition fundamentals.
 He says: "Sleep apnea is breathing failure during sleep periods."
 This emphasizes the serious respiratory nature of the disorder.

-Severity classifications depend on breathing interruption frequency.
+Severity classifications depend on breathing interruption frequency measured by the apnea-hypopnea index.
 Mild OSA involves 5-14 events per hour while severe cases exceed 30 events hourly.
+The American Academy of Sleep Medicine guidelines establish these standardized severity criteria.

 This type affects only 15% of patients.
-Central apnea often accompanies heart failure neurological conditions, or medication effects.
+Central apnea often accompanies heart failure, neurological conditions, kidney failure, or medication effects.
+Studies in the Journal of the American Society of Nephrology document the strong association between chronic kidney disease and central sleep apnea.

 Breathing effort ceases completely during episodes.
 No chest or abdominal movement occurs unlike obstructive cases where effort continues.

 Complex sleep apnea combines both obstructive and central components.
-Mixed patterns emerge during treatment or occur naturally in some patients.
+Mixed sleep apnea patterns emerge during treatment or occur naturally in some patients.

 This variant affects approximately 15% of patients.
-Central events emerge after obstructive treatment in previously unrecognized cases.
+Central events emerge after obstructive treatment in previously unrecognized cases, a phenomenon known as treatment-emergent central sleep apnea.
+Research in Sleep and Breathing first characterized this phenomenon systematically.

 Management requires sophisticated ventilatory support.
-Adaptive servo-ventilation devices provide variable pressure support based on breathing patterns.
+Adaptive servo-ventilation devices provide variable positive airway pressure support based on breathing patterns.
+Clinical trials published in the New England Journal of Medicine have evaluated the efficacy of these advanced devices.

 Nasal obstruction compounds upper airway problems.
 Deviated septums and chronic congestion force mouth breathing that destabilizes throat structures.